-This question would be answered upon the condition of the mattress or size of infestation.
+This question is answered by the condition of the mattress and the size of infestation.
 If there are holes or tears in the gauze fabric or fabric of the mattress, bed bugs and eggs may be inside, as well as outside.
 There are restrictions on how beds can be treated with insecticides.

-If you decide against these certified bed bug encasements, use insecticides labeled for beds such as Steri-Fab , Cimexa Dust, Phantom Aerosol, Bedlam Aerosol or Temprid SC (See below)
+If you decide against certified bed bug encasements, use insecticides labeled for beds such as Steri-Fab, Cimexa Dust, Phantom Aerosol, Bedlam Aerosol, or Temprid SC (See below)

 How to treat the mattress with insecticides: